lucasilgo/xp-doc/doc/operations/configuration.rst

 In case you cannot log in as the su user and do not have any other admin user, you can set a temporary password by setting the property `xp.suPassword` in system.properties and restart the node.
 The password value can be hashed.
 The hashing algorithm currently supported are: sha1, sha256, sha512 and md5.

-With Enonic XP versjon 6.9 a simple but powerful feature called "Config Paths" was introduced.
+With Enonic XP version 6.9 a simple but powerful feature called "Config Paths" was introduced.
 In addition to the default ``$XP_HOME/config/`` directory, you may now instruct XP to scan multiple different folders when looking for config files.

 This provides great flexibility and can simplify configuration management.
 For instance: